 Test the impact on page loading time

-Pop-ups can’t extend the loading time of a page.
+Measure more than just page speed, also measure how your content loads in the browser.
+Banners can’t extend the loading time of a page.
 A long loading time greatly increases the bounce rate.

-Black is generally avoided on selling websites, but Black Friday is the time to add this accent color.
 While designing your website, you also have to consider the accessibility aspect.
 Find colors that provide maximum contrast between the content and the background.
 The text should be legible for anyone with low vision or color blindness.

 High-quality product content

 User experience (UX) focuses on content transparency and placing only the most important information on the product page.
 A block of boring, overly complex text won’t interest customers.
 At the same time, remember that a customer needs extensive knowledge about an offer before making a final purchase.
 First of all, focusing on providing users with comprehensive information about the technical aspects of a product is crucial.

 If you have problems with the quality of data with your products, like, for example, they’re incomplete, have the wrong attributes, etc., or if you have multichannel solutions, you need one consistent source of data.
 In this scenario, the right product information management (PIM) system is something worth considering.
 A PIM system is an extension of the eCommerce system that allows for more convenient and quicker control over all product data.

 The biggest advantage of using such a system is the ability to supervise the quality of data in the products.
 You can easily see which of them are completed and which are missing something.
 If you want to learn more about modern PIM platorms, check out our Headless toolkit.

 A user flow is like looking at directions from point A to point B. It shows the process of customers' points of contact in interacting with a business, such as an experience on the website, a service, a product, or a mix of those things.
 On-site navigation is crucial because it impacts traffic through search rankings and the lead generation process through conversion rates and usability.